Septic Services in Garden Ridge, TX

 Garden Ridge stands out in the San Antonio metro because it has zero municipal sewer service.
 Every home, from the original 1970s ranch houses to newer builds on subdivided lots, relies entirely on an on-site septic system.
 Most of the city's housing stock went in between 1975 and 1995, meaning the typical Garden Ridge system is 30-50 years old.
 These systems predate many current TCEQ design standards for sizing, setbacks, and treatment.
 Concrete tanks from that era are prone to cracking, and original drain fields were often designed without accounting for the area's thin soils over fractured limestone.

-Nathan Glavy, Extension Program Specialist at Texas A&M's Water Resources Institute, emphasizes that "failing septic systems have been identified as a source of increased bacteria and nutrient loading" in vulnerable watersheds.
 If you own one of these older homes and haven't had an inspection in recent years, it's worth getting one.
-A system that "seems fine" may be leaking wastewater through limestone fractures without any visible surface signs.
+A system that "seems fine" may be leaking effluent through limestone fractures without any visible surface signs.

 Edwards Plateau Limestone and Spring-Fed Creeks

 The city's spring-fed creeks, including York Creek and its tributaries, are fed by this same groundwater system.
-As Susan Parten, PE, notes in her Hill Country Alliance study on preferred wastewater systems, aquifer species are "quite vulnerable to even very low concentrations of contaminants from wastewater."
 A failing septic system in Garden Ridge doesn't just affect your property.
 It can impact the creeks and the broader Edwards Aquifer recharge zone that supplies drinking water to the San Antonio region.

 Comal County OSSF Permitting

 Comal County's Environmental Health Department handles all septic permitting as a TCEQ-authorized agent.
-TCEQ processed 43,215 septic permits statewide in 2024, and Comal County is one of the busier offices in the Hill Country.
 New installations, non-emergency repairs, and system upgrades all require a permit.
 The process includes three inspections during installation, with at least 24 hours' notice required before each one.
 Failed inspections carry a $150 reinspection fee charged to the installer.

 Because portions of Garden Ridge fall within the Edwards Aquifer recharge zone, Comal County applies stricter requirements than standard TCEQ rules.
 Expect enhanced site evaluations, specific soil suitability tests, and system designs engineered to prevent aquifer contamination.
 Emergency repairs can proceed without a prior permit but must be reported promptly.